Overall Score 5.7 Represents average audio ecosystem compatibility score.

 less than that of Jabra Elite 5 by 2 hours

 .
-Every time you recharge your earbuds, they get a little less playing time.
-The effect is not noticeable at first, but over time, your wireless earbuds will no longer play for long like they used to.
+Every time you recharge your earbuds, they get a little less listening time.
+The effect is not noticeable at first, but over a few years, your wireless earbuds will no longer play for long like they used to.

-This is given by the manufacturer, and Jabra Elite 5's case is said to have a full charge of 27 hours.
-A charging case with a longer battery life allows you to recharge your earbuds on the go many times before recharging the case itself.
+This is given by the manufacturer, and the Jabra Elite 5's case has a charge of 27 hours.
+A charging case with a longer battery life allows you to recharge your earbuds on the go multiple times before recharging the case itself.

 JBL Live Free 2's charging case has a battery life of 28 hours,